mms-uret/sbs.php/readme.md

 SBS allows to build just parts of a mono repo in a CI environment.

-Eg. you have a React application and a PHP backend in the same repository.
+E.g. you have a React application and a PHP backend in the same repository.
 When the repository gets built, the PHP Unit tests get executed and also the React Application gets built and tested.
 This always happens when you push something to the master branch.